alteryx/SimScoring/README.md

 The `source` files that will be modified directly include

-1. Supporting_Macros\SimScoring.yxmc (backend)
+1. Supporting_Macros\\SimScoring.yxmc (backend)
 2. Gui/overrides.yaml                (gui)
 3. Gui/layout.html                   (gui)
 4. app.min.js                        (gui)
 5. app.css                           (gui)

 Whenever you manipulate one of these source files, you would need to run two functions from the `AlteryxRhelper` package to update everything.
+Before running any of these functions, make sure to set `options(alteryx.path = "<path to alteryx directory>")`

 1. `createPluginFromMacro(".")` will auto generate Config.xml and Gui.html files.
 2. `updateHtmlPlugin(".")` will install the plugin in the `Alteryx` directory.